This page contains affiliate links. We may earn a commission if you purchase through these links, at no extra cost to you.

 Cushioning: Low but Effective

-The full-length Zoom Air unit is the cushioning setup, and it prioritizes court feel over impact absorption.
+The cushioning setup pairs a Cushlon midsole with a forefoot Zoom Turbo unit, and it prioritizes court feel over impact absorption.
 If you're coming from a shoe with thick React or Boost cushioning, the Kobe 6 will feel thin and close to the ground.
 This is by design.

 Kobe Bryant specifically wanted a shoe that maximized proprioception — the ability to feel the court surface and react to it.
 The Zoom Air unit provides just enough impact protection for comfortable play while keeping the foot as close to the floor as possible.
 The result: